RuneStar/official-client-portable/README.md

-No installation

-Saves all game files (cache, preferences, etc) to the current directory
+No installation.
+Saves all game files (cache, preferences, etc) to the current directory.
+Cross-platform

 ### Running